|

 Wolfram had always made of point of being friendly towards the

-never knew when the effort would pay offand he had a feeling
+never know when the effort will pay offand he had a

 Luckily there was only one guard on duty in the castle gatehouse,

-of the Guard, so he picked up the jug, "Cheers!" and
+of the Guard, so he picked it up.
+"Cheers!" he said,

-took a long draught.
-"Gods, I needed that!" he said,
+and took a long draught.
+"Gods, I needed that!"
+He wiped

-wiping his mouth on the back of his hand.
-"You have no idea
+his mouth with the back of his hand.
+"You have no idea what

 "They are saying someone attacked one of the elves."

-around againthere was still no sign of the Captain, so it
+around again, but there was still no sign of the Captain, so it

 was safe to talk.
 "Yes.
 Someone attacked one of the elves